Gwinnett County Child Custody Attorneys for Same-Sex Couples

 At Daniels & Taylor, P.C., we keep up to date on the ever-changing laws that affect same-sex couples and parents.
 We are prepared to put our knowledge and experience to work for you as you navigate the complexities of a child custody dispute with your partner.
 Our Gwinnett County same-sex custody lawyers always prioritize the best interests of the children involved while protecting our clients’ rights.

-Reach out to us today at (770) 285-1673 to request a free office consultation from a Gwinnett County child custody lawyer for same-sex couples.
+Reach out to us today at (770) 285-1673 to request an office consultation from a Gwinnett County child custody lawyer for same-sex couples.

 Understanding Custody Laws & Your Rights as a Parent

 Before the Obergefell v.
 Hodges decision, custody for the child of a same-sex couple was generally granted to whoever was legally recognized as the child’s parent.
 At the time, child custody could only be granted to guardians, legal adoptive parents, and biological parents.
 As such, many same-sex couples faced significant challenges in efforts to establish their parental rights and have access to their children upon separation.